paskhaver/sokoban/README.md

 Users will be able to
 - Move a player around a board with the keyboard
-- Push boxes in the direction of movement of the player
+- Push boxes in the direction of player movement
-- Score points by placing boxes on checkpoints
-- Restart a round if they create an unsolvable grid
+- Restart a round or the entire game at will
 - Complete a round by placing all boxes on their designated checkpoints

 In addition, the project will include: